Published • loading... • Updated

 Top Gov. Ferguson aide resigns amid workplace complaints

-- A top advisor to Washington State Governor Bob Ferguson, Mike Webb, resigned amid allegations of a toxic workplace environment that led to staff departures.
+- A top aide to Governor Bob Ferguson, Mike Webb, resigned amid allegations of creating a hostile workplace for women in the office, according to a letter released by the governor's office.

 11 Articles